avthind/spider/key replacement/README.md

 ### Overview

-The Error Key Replacement program is a Python script that processes error messages and updates them based on values extracted from a source file.
-The script allows users to specify file paths at runtime, making it easy to use with different sets of files without modifying the script itself.
-The script currently parses source values in a particular format (as in the example source.txt and error.txt files) but can be edited to fit formats as needed.
+The Error Message Updater is a Python script that processes error messages and updates them based on key-value pairs extracted from a source file.
+The script reads both the source file and the error file, performs the necessary replacements, and saves the updated error messages to a new file.
+It allows for dynamic input of file paths, making it flexible for use with different sets of files without modifying the code.

 ### Features